poseidon-framework/poseidon-schema/README.md

 - A `POSEIDON.yml` file to formally define the package
 - Genotype data in eigenstrat or plink format
-- A `X.janno` file to store context information
+- A `.janno` file to store context information
-- A `X.bib` file for literature references
+- A `.bib` file for literature references

 It can also contain the following files: